canonical/kafka-k8s-operator/docs/tutorial/enable-encryption.md

-(tutorial-6-enable-encryption)=
+(tutorial-enable-encryption)=
 # 6. Enable Encryption

-This is part of the [Charmed Apache Kafka K8s Tutorial](/).
+This is part of the [Charmed Apache Kafka K8s Tutorial](index.md).
 Please refer to this page for more information and an overview of the content.

 ## Transport Layer Security (TLS)